pythonarcade/arcade/doc/tutorials/compute_shader/index.rst

 Fragment Shader
 ^^^^^^^^^^^^^^^

-The **fragment shader** runs for each pixel.
-It produces the soft glow effect of the star, and rounds off the quad into a circle.
+A **fragment shader** runs for each pixel in a quad.
+It converts a UV coordinate within the quad to a float RGBA value.
+In this tutorial's case, the shader produces the soft glowing circle on the surface of each star's quad.

 .. literalinclude:: shaders/fragment_shader.glsl
     :language: glsl